vsrinivas/fuchsia/docs/ui/scenic.md

 is _coherent_: all of its associated content belongs to the same scheduling domain and can be seamlessly intermixed.

-Conversely, independent Scenic instances cannot share content and are therefore not coherent amongst themselves.
-Creating separate Scenic instances can be useful for rendering to targets which have very different scheduling requirements or for running tests in isolation.
+In practice, there is one instance of Scenic and one Scene that is rendered to a target.
+However, creating separate Scenic instances can be useful for rendering to targets which have very different scheduling requirements or for running tests in isolation.
+Independent Scenic instances cannot share content and are therefore not coherent amongst themselves.

 When a Scenic instance is destroyed, all of its sessions become inoperable and its rendering ceases.